-Not all PC users often use the On-Screen Keyboard present in Windows operating system and many would be surprised to know that the On-Screen Keyboard has been part of Windows operating system since Vista days.
+Not all PC users often use the On-Screen Keyboard present in the Windows operating system, and many would be surprised to know that the On-Screen Keyboard has been part of the Windows operating system since Vista days.

 Now that Windows 10 ships with a dedicated touch keyboard, most users don’t need to use the on-screen keyboard.
-That said, if for some reason, if you prefer to use the on-screen keyboard on Windows 10, following are the six easy ways to open on-screen keyboard in Windows 10.
+That said, if, for some reason, if you prefer to use the on-screen keyboard on Windows 10, the following are the seven easy ways to open the on-screen keyboard in Windows 10.

-Step 1: Simultaneously press Windows and R keys to open Run command box.
+Step 1: Simultaneously press Windows and R keys to open the Run command box.

 In the Command Prompt or PowerShell, type OSK and then press Enter key.

-Step 1: Open Settings app by clicking Settings in the left-side of Start menu.
+Step 1: Open the Settings app by clicking Settings on the left side of the Start menu.

-Step 2: Once Settings app is opened, click Ease of Access.
+Step 2: Once the Settings app is opened, click Ease of Access.

 Step 3: Click Keyboard.
-Under On-Screen Keyboard section, turn on the option labelled Turns on the on-screen keyboard option to launch On Screen Keyboard in Windows 10.
+Under the On-Screen Keyboard section, turn on the option labeled Use the On-Screen Keyboard option to launch On-Screen Keyboard in Windows 10.

 Step 1: Open Control Panel by right-clicking on the Start button and then clicking Control Panel entry.

 Step 2: Once Control Panel is launched, click Ease of Access.